Dorultan-C/ERP-Electrica/dev_notes/to_do.md

 - [ ] action button if absent/pending/public holiday absent
 - [ ] owns list
 - [ ] DB view
+- [ ] update use 24h clock
+- [ ] use schedules in AttendanceTracker
+- [ ] revise attendance tracker wisibility

 #### - Users
 - [ ] list how to display data